5 Day Garden Route and Addo Tour

 Tour style: This is an active tour.
 It is best suited towards those who like to be on the move, and can comfortably walk, carry luggage, get in and out of the vehicle frequently, etc. The group is almost always a mix between backpackers and guesthouse clients, and ages can range from 18 to…we don’t set an upper age limit, but generally about 55.
 Our average age is 33.
 Our groups range between 4-12 people, with most guests hailing from Europe, America, Canada, and Australia.
 The group tour is perfect for the solo traveller, small groups of friends, or couples, as you will have the opportunity to travel with a diverse group of people from all over the world.

 Meals: We are “foodies”, and good food is an important part of our tour.
 Breakfasts are included every day except Day 5, and typically include fruit, muesli, eggs, toast, yogurt, and cereals.
 Dinners are also included every day except Day 5, and are traditional South African meals, such as potjie (stew) and braai (barbeque).
 Please advise us of any special dietary requirements in advance.
+We are able to cater for vegetarian, gluten-free, and lactose-free diets, but not strict vegan or halal diets.
 Lunch and drinks are on guests’ own account.
 Dinners for all clients, including those staying at the guesthouse, usually take place at the backpackers.

 General etiquette: All tours are conducted in English.
 We ask that while you are in the group, you make an effort to speak English, so that everyone can be included in the conversation.